YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 ------------------

 Symbolic constants for error codes returned by calls to YottaDB are prefixed with :CODE:`YDB_ERR_` and are all less than zero.
 The symbolic constants below are not a complete list of all error messages that YottaDB functions can return — error return codes can indicate system errors and database errors, not just application errors.
-A process that receives a negative return code, including one not listed here, can call `ydb_get_s()`_ to get the value of `$zstatus`_.
+A process that receives a negative return code, including one not listed here, can call `ydb_get_s() / ydb_get_st()`_ to get the value of `$zstatus`_.

 Error messages can be raised by the YottaDB runtime system or by the underlying operating system.